-- Show the water main and service locations in Pine Drive on the tentative plan. - Provide details of the hot tap on the existing water main, service, and meter box that comply with Design Standards II.
-Design Parameters D. Water, and III.
+- Provide details of the hot tap on the existing water main, water service, and water meter box that comply with Design Standards II.
+Design Parameters, D. Water, and III.
 Drawings.
-Each lot shall be serviced by its own water meter.
-Any ADU proposal will require a larger service.
+Each lot shall be serviced by its own water meter. - Provide a minimum 5- by 5-foot water meter access and maintenance easements for meters on private property.